nagvalhm/epure/pyt1/README.md

 A Simple Example
 ----------------
-:warning:⚠️In order to save attributes of class to db, type hints is required!⚠️:warning:
-Create example class with Epure, create instance of it and read it from DB.
+ ⚠️ In order to save attributes of class to db, type hints is required! ⚠️ Create example class with Epure, create instance of it and read it from DB.
 ```python
 # save this as epure_example.py